PixelRobots/azure-aks-tracker/src/prd.md

 - **Purpose**: Enable users to filter updates by their areas of interest
 - **Success Criteria**: 90%+ of updates are correctly categorized

+### Tab-Based Navigation
+- **Functionality**: Separate interface for documentation updates and AKS releases
+- **Purpose**: Allow users to focus on their specific information needs
+- **Success Criteria**: Clean separation between documentation and release information

 ### Persistent Data Storage
-- **Functionality**: Store processed updates using Spark's built-in KV storage
+- **Functionality**: Store processed updates and releases using Spark's built-in KV storage
 - **Purpose**: Avoid reprocessing data and provide fast load times
 - **Success Criteria**: Data persists between sessions, duplicates are avoided